UnfoundLabs/ERC404-V1/README.md

 ## To use:

 Click Re-Simulate in the top right corner.

-Update the simulation parameters: tokenA (your token address), tokenB (typically WETH, or 0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2), and set the fee tier to either 500, 3000 (for 0.3%), or 10000 (for 1%).
+Update the simulation parameters:

+tokenA (your token address)

+tokenB (typically WETH, or 0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)

+Set the fee tier to either 500, 3000 (for 0.3%), or 10000 (for 1%).

 Run Simulate, and then expand the Input/Output section.
 The output on the right column will show the derived pool address.

-Useful Deployment Addresses
+## Useful Deployment Addresses

 ```sh
 WETH: 0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2